Health Perspective: The more you know

 4. Need More Motivation to Exercise?
 Use Positive Memories

 There is nothing harder than finding the motivation to exercise, especially if you’ve already missed the previous 3 days.
 What difference does another day make, right?
 Forget that, you need to pick yourself up and get into the swing of things again, but this can be hard.

 Remember that workout where you crushed your personal record?
 Or that workout when you ran your fastest mile?
 Or even when you were able to finish a workout without falling down, sweating like a pig, or cursing out loud?

-Well a recent study has indicated that you can use these positive memories to provide you with incredible motivation!
+Well, research has indicated that you can use these positive memories to provide you with incredible motivation!

 Published in the journal Memory, this study was simple in its nature.
 It asked over a hundred college students to either recall a great workout memory (like the ones listed above) or either a terrible workout memory (like the time your feet couldn’t keep up with the treadmill).

 The researchers found that the cohort that recalled the positive memories were way more likely to exercise over the next week.
-The simple task of recalling these awesome exercise memories have the power to get us to the gym.
+The simple task of recalling these awesome exercise memories has the power to get us to the gym.

 5. There Really is an Optimal Calorie Burning Temperature

 Wouldn’t it be great to burn more calories while just sitting on your computer doing homework or business work?
 Well, it is possible, if you like cooler temperatures.
 In Trends in Endocrinology and Metabolism, it was illustrated how a study out of Japan found that those who spent at least 2 hours a day in 62.6 degrees F (17 degrees Celsius) for 6 weeks had a considerable decrease in body fat.

 The team said that this was because when we are exposed to this temperature for an extended period of time in order to raise our internal temperature (without shivering) we use our brown fat.